EhMaNa/KotlinMathGame/README.md

 ## Description
-This project is a simple math game aimed at kids and designed them in mind created with the kotlin progr
+This project is a simple math game aimed at kids and designed them in mind This application is created with the kotlin programming language